Inbound Number Lists

 This guide walks you through the process of creating a Number List, adding numbers or prefixes, and configuring rules to either allow or reject calls.
 You’ll learn how to:

-• Create a Number List and assign it to an inbound SIP trunk.
+• Create a Number List and assign it to an inbound SIP or PSTN trunk.

 • Define specific numbers or prefixes to allow or reject calls.